EdDataScienceEES/tutorial-RachelBrown03/README.md

 # Tutorial Aims
 1. Understand the Central Limit Theorem (CLT) and its importance in ecological data analysis.
-2. Generate and visualize sampling distributions in R.
+2. Generate and visualise sampling distributions in R.
 3. Apply the CLT to different variables and evaluate its effects on data interpretation.

 # Data Licenses